- Learn how to develop an end-to-end model for Automatic Music Generation

 I have defined 2 architectures here – WaveNet and LSTM.
 Please experiment with both the architectures to understand the importance of WaveNet architecture.

 I have simplified the architecture of the WaveNet without adding residual and skip connections since the role of these layers is to improve the faster convergence (and WaveNet takes raw audio wave as input).
 But in our case, the input would be a set of nodes and chords since we are generating music:

-Define the callback to save the model after every 50 epochs:
+Define the callback to save the best model during training:

-Instantiate and train the model with a batch size of 128:
+Let’s train the model with a batch size of 128 for 50 epochs:

 Awesome, right?
 But your learning doesn’t stop here.
-Here are a few ways to improve the performance of the model even further:
+Just remember that we have built a baseline model.
+There are plenty of ways to improve the performance of the model even further: